BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    **Note**: You must keep the `Backbone.history.start()` method call, since this is what triggers Backbone to start reacting to hashchange events.

-   When your default route is invoked, a new View instance is created, which calls the render method immediately to append the header template (_Start using Backbone, Lodash, Require.js, jQuery, jQuery Mobile, Twitter Bootstrap, and Jasmine!_) to the page.
+   When your default route is invoked, a new View instance is created, which calls the render method immediately to append the header template to the page.

 DesktopRouter.js
 ----------------